Celebrate Nebraska’s Birthday with a State Study!

 I hope this product can be the lifesaver for you that it would have been for me back in that first year of teaching!
 This covers everything that you need for the Nebraska study in an interactive way.
 Your students will be motivated, involved, and at the end have their very own Nebraska State Guide!

-With budgets getting cut for curriculum materials I knew I needed to provide something that included everything a teacher needs and/or includes links to free resources.
-All of my units contain an informational slideshow that goes along with the activities.
+Each of my units contains an informational slideshow that goes along with the activities to help if you have limited resources.
 I also include links to free online resources that can be utilized while working through the units.

-This product line contains units to take you from the early days of North America to the beginning of the 20th Century.
+My product line for the 4th-6th grade student contains units that take you from the early days of North America to the beginning of the 20th Century.

 There are 53 units total and they are: